ehmorris/unicornmeet/_posts/2012-12-10-product-vs-distribution.md

 These types of distribution methods must be avoided at all costs.
 They may improve short term metrics, but will erode any sense of a mutually beneficial relationship between the product and its users.

-A much more effective method is to align distribution goals with user goals.
+A more effective method is to align distribution goals with user goals.

 Examples: